Updated on the 12th of September, 2020

 Employment termination payments

-Of course, your annual leave payout calculator requirements is just part of the employment termination payment (ETP).
+Of course, the annual leave payout calculator is just part of the employment termination payment (ETP).
 Working out the ETP can get really complicated as specific awards, enterprise agreements, or individual employment contract provisions determine what needs to be paid.

 So, before you begin, check the relevant award or employment contract for exact details of what needs to be paid to the employee on termination.
 And check with the Australian Taxation Office for calculating and reporting the tax on any termination payments.